 Intra-band: A single band is used for this kind of carrier aggregation.
 For this sort of carrier aggregation, there are two major formats:

 Contiguous: The most straightforward way to implement LTE carrier aggregation is the Intra-band contiguous carrier aggregation.
 The carriers here are neighboring one another.
 The added channel may be perceived from the RF point of view by the terminal as one extended channel.
 In this case, just one transceiver in the terminal or UE is necessary.
 However, more are needed if the channels are not contiguous.
 However, with the increased RF bandwidth, it is vital to guarantee that the UE can function over such a large bandwidth without any performance degradation.
-Although the performance demands of the base station are the same, space, power consumption, and cost requirements are much lower so that the design is flexible.
+Although the performance demands of the base station are the same, space, power consumption, and cost requirements are much lower so the design is flexible.
 Moreover, in many circumstances, the multi-carrier functioning of the base station, while not aggregated, requires little or no changes to RF design features.
 Software updates are, of course, needed to accommodate extra capabilities.

 Non-contiguous: The case of non-contiguous intra-band carrier aggregation is a little more problematic than the case of contiguous carriers.
 Two transceivers are necessary since the multi-carrier signal can no longer be handled as a single transmission.
 This will significantly increase the complexity, especially for the UE, which is sensitive to space, power, and cost.